sdondley/karabiner_json_generator/README.md

 ## Getting It all Working

-The below steps assume your know a little bit about adding in rulesets to K-E.
+The steps below assume your know a little bit about adding rulesets to K-E so doesn't go into great deail on where to click.
-If you are unclear, consult the K-E documentation.
-The below steps assume your know a little bit about adding in rulesets.
-If you are unclear, consult the K-E documentation at https://karabiner-elements.pqrs.org/docs/getting-started/configuration/.
+If you are unclear, consult the K-E documentation at: https://karabiner-elements.pqrs.org/docs/getting-started/configuration/.

 ### Activation of Complex Modifiers™️  Rulesets